awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InstanceTypes`  <a name="cfn-batch-computeenvironment-computeresources-instancetypes"></a>
 The instances types that may be launched\.
 You can specify instance families to launch any instance type within those families \(for example, `c5` or `p3`\), or you can specify specific sizes within a family \(such as `c5.8xlarge`\)\.
-You can also choose `optimal` to pick instance types \(from the C, M, and R instance families\) on the fly that match the demand of your job queues\.
+You can also choose `optimal` to select instance types \(from the C, M, and R instance families\) on the fly that match the demand of your job queues\.
 *Required*: Yes
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)